-PREREQUISITE: Either 3 FCE in German language or fluency in German language.
+Prefequisite: 3.0 FCE in German language OR fluency in German. / Exclusion: GER 260Y, GER 360H, GER 460H.

-EXCLUSION: GER260, GER360, GER460, GER462.

 The course is designed as an intensive Yiddish language training.
 The goal is to teach German speakers to read, write and speak in Yiddish.
 The curriculum relies on the German language skills of the students and focuses on differences between Yiddish and German grammar and vocabulary.
 Upon the completion of the course, students should be able to read Yiddish literary texts with a minimal use of dictionary.